Unified Communications as a Service (UCaaS) is a rapidly growing industry as more businesses migrate their operations to the cloud.

 The truth is that most UCaaS solutions replace several business apps you use and pay for.

-This includes business VoIP, team chat, video conferencing, helpdesk, and more.
-Instead of spending hundreds of dollars per user, less than $50/month gives you everything.
+This includes business VoIP, team chat, video conferencing, a helpdesk, and so much more.
+Instead of spending hundreds of dollars per user, you can get everything for only $75/month.

 UCaaS also simplifies the hassle of managing a dozen different services.
 Nextiva offers the best value and features that businesses truly need.